SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

       - Erasmus lacked the last leaf of Revelation, back translated from a defective copy of the Latin Vulgate, and created 20 errors that don’t exist in any Greek mss, botching the last 6 verses of revelation, the very place the bible warns not to get wrong! **Not Recommended**

 <span style="font-size:1.2em;font-weight:bold;">3️⃣ The World's Most Authoritative Lexicons</span>
-- These are composed of the brightest **biblical language scholars** on earth, they know philology, linguistics, textual criticism, exegesis, hermeneutics, and specialize in Koine Greek as well as ancient near eastern & semitic languages like Akkadian, Ugaritic, Biblical Hebrew, Aramaic.
+- These are composed by the brightest **biblical language scholars** on earth, they know philology, linguistics, textual criticism, exegesis, hermeneutics, and specialize in Koine Greek as well as ancient near eastern & semitic languages like Akkadian, Ugaritic, Biblical Hebrew, Aramaic.
 - **BDAG** - A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed.
 - **HALOT** - The Hebrew and Aramaic Lexicon of the Old Testament